ishaanpaul98/Computer-Vision-Projects/README.md

-# Ball_Tracking
+# Computer Vision Projects
- ML Model to track balls and create usable features out of it
+ Machine Learning and Deep Learning Models to track objects and create usable features out of it